 NUMBERS – Lucky & Unlucky

-The number 9 is the luckiest number for Thai people.
+In every national culture, some numbers are generally thought to be lucky, and some unlucky.
+The number 9 is considered to be the most LUCKY number for Thai people.
 A Thai person will love receiving a set of 9 items, or things with the number 9 on them.

 COLOURS – For Good Luck